 8-Bit Rally Soundtrack, poisoncut, 2011

-Listeners should keep in mind then that this is not one of the many retro exercises in NES-style chiptune.
+Despite the album title, this is not one of the many retro exercises in NES-style chiptune.
 Instead, composer poisoncut’s work here makes full use of contemporary sounds and production techniques.
-At the same time, he subtly alludes to the music of the games that inspired 8-Bit Rally.
+At the same time, he subtly alludes to the music of the games that inspired 8-Bit Rally – the Lotus and Top Gear franchises.
 In a way, poisoncut is in a favourable situation.
 The Lotus and Top Gear soundtracks never really developed an unmistakable signature sound, despite some recurring stylistic features.
-This means that poisoncut doesn’t need to mimic particular musical gestures and is free to work in his own style of melodic, high-octane electronic music – which is enough to maintain consistency with 8-Bit Rally’s musical inspirations.
-It is somewhat telling that bonus track “Cockpit View (8-Bit Rally Version)” – the album’s most consciously retro-styled cue – is also its least interesting (if still worthwhile) creation.
+This means that poisoncut doesn’t need to mimic particular musical gestures.
+Instead he is free to work in his own style of melodic, high-octane electronic music.
+And in the end, that is enough to maintain consistency with 8-Bit Rally’s musical inspirations.

 That even applies to the moment when “Phantom of the Road” gives way to “Distant Journey”’s irresistible sugar rush.
 Taking a cue from 90s techno – in the best possible way – “Distant Journey” hammers home its Major-key enthusiasm with the album’s most memorable melodic idea.
 It’s the perfect, carefree environment to introduce 8-Bit Rally’s first chiptune elements, a joyful shout-out to classic game music.
 And then the music reaches for the stars as “Distant Journey” soars even higher, its euphoria exploding and rushing through the solar system at warp speed.